 Daisy Custard Butter Cookies

-These custard butter cookies are an old fashioned favourite for festive seasons like Chinese New Year and Hari Raya in Malaysia.
-Daisy shaped cookies are one of the most customary cookies served up in the 1970s and 1980s during the festive seasons.
+Daisy custard butter cookies are a favourite old fashion cookies for the festive seasons.
+Specifically Chinese New Year and Hari Raya in Malaysia.
+Daisy shaped cookies are one of the most customary cookies.
+Likewise, they have been serving these cookies since the 1970s and 1980s during the festive seasons.
 The commercially available gluten version of these cookies are now available all year round.
-There are many variations of this cookies, the most common ingredients for these modest cookies are normally butter, flour, sugar and eggs and sometimes custard powder is used to enrich the flavour and colour of the cookies.
-Diced Maraschino cherries or diced candied cherries are placed on top of the cookies.
+There are many variations of this cookies.
+Besides, the most common ingredients for these modest cookies are normally butter, flour, sugar and eggs.
+Moreover, they sometimes use custard powder to enrich the flavour and colour of the cookies.
+Additionally, they place diced Maraschino cherries or diced candied cherries on top of the cookies.

 Daisy Custard Butter Cookies